dokizx/phone-cost-centre-bot/README.md

-# Phone Cost Centre Allocator
+# Phone Invoice Reader Bot

-Upload an Excel file with mobile numbers and cost centres.
-The app calculates total cost per centre based on fixed charges.
+This Streamlit app reads PDF invoices and extracts mobile numbers and their costs.

 ## How to Run